This section only provides a brief introduction or summary:

-On arrival in Moshi we stay at the Springlands Hotel.
-The accommodation is simple, comfortable and clean and the meals are served buffet style.
+In Moshi we stay at the Springlands Hotel.
+The accommodation is rated 3 star, simple, comfortable and clean and the meals are served buffet style.
 On the safari, we will be staying at the beautiful Highview Hotel and Serengeti Wild Camp (wonderful bush setting, tall tent accommodation, beds with mattresses, with shower and toilet).
 All park fees are included.
 Accommodations are based on two-person occupancy.
 Upon request, and where available, single occupancy may be arranged for an additional fee of $450 US for safari and $750 safari and climb.
 In Moshi, the cost of the combined trip includes four (4) nights accommodation – one (1) before the start of the Safari, two (2) after, and one (1) night at the end of the Climb.

 A Typical Day in the Serengetti

 You will be awakened, likely before day break, ushered to breakfast and then taken on an early morning game drive in search of the African Big Five – Elephant, Lion, Rhinoceros, Leopard and Cape Buffalo.
 We will see droves of Wildebeest and Zebra, Antelope of all kinds, Giraffe – magically appearing around a bend in the road – Warthogs, Guinea Foul, and Monkeys of many descriptions.
 In addition we are likely to see Cheetah, Meercats, Hippopotamus and Crocodiles.
 We might even come across a night kill; possibly abandoned by the lions and the hyenas, and now left to the frantic scraping of the vultures.
 This is Africa – Africa in the raw, were the symbiotic existence of life tends to shock the western mind.
 At times we might see something foreign to our expectations and say, “Oh!
 That’s horrible.”
 In truth, that’s life!

 During the game drive we will enjoy a box lunch, maybe in the shade of an Acacia tree were we might stop and rest for a few hours.
 Later we will go on a late afternoon game drive followed by dinner.
 After a pleasant evening around a campfire (when available), with bright stars sparking out of a pitch-black ceiling, and frequent nocturnal sounds of Africa penetrating the darkness, we’ll retire to our beds.